xwmx/nb/README.md

 Options:
   -c --comment   <comment>      A comment or description for this bookmark.
+  --convert-content             Convert the HTML page content to Markdown
+                                with Pandoc.
   --edit                        Open the bookmark in your editor before saving.
   -e --encrypt                  Encrypt the bookmark with a password.
   --skip-content                Omit page content from the note.